jmknapp/FranklinCountyVoteOH/docs/CD7_RACE_ANALYSIS.md

 5. **Trust and Legitimacy Matter**: The Columbus Democratic "machine" - criticized by progressives as corrupt and beholden to developer interests - retains deep trust among Black voters who see it as delivering for their communities.
 A progressive challenge from gentrifying neighborhoods lacks legitimacy.

 **The Broader Pattern**: This race may represent a template for urban Democratic politics in rapidly gentrifying cities.
-As neighborhoods change, progressive challenges to establishment Democrats increasingly pit newcomer activists against traditional working-class bases, with the ultimate irony that the "progressive" position gets associated with displacement rather than justice.
+As neighborhoods change, progressive challenges to party-endorsed Democrats increasingly pit newcomer activists against traditional working-class bases, with the ultimate irony that the "progressive" position gets associated with displacement rather than justice.

 The race reveals that in Columbus, as in many cities, the fault line within the Democratic Party is not primarily ideological - both candidates are liberals - but rather about community, trust, class, and who has the right to speak for neighborhoods in flux.